GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

 ### Test the deployment

-Send an email to the configured email domain route and check for the email in the appropriate queue.
+Send an email to the configured email domain route and check whether the appropriate agent has received the email.

  For example, you can send an email with any of the following questions about IRA:

-- Can I rollover my existing 401K to my IRA.
+- Can I rollover my existing 401K to my IRA?
 - Is an IRA tax-deferred?
 - Can I make contributions from my IRA to a charitable organization?
 - Am I able to borrow money from my IRA?